Our top pick for

 While Victory Capital's payout ratio might seem low, this can signify that Victory Capital is investing more in its future growth.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Victory Capital's is 0.9895.
-This would suggest that Victory Capital's shares are less volatile than average (for this exchange).
+The market (NASDAQ average) beta is 1, while Victory Capital's is 1.082.
+This would suggest that Victory Capital's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

-Victory Capital Holdings, Inc., together with its subsidiaries, operates as an independent investment management company in the United States.
-It offers investment advisory, fund administration, and distribution services through broker-dealers, retirement platforms, and registered investment advisor networks.
-As of December 31, 2019, its franchises and solutions platform managed a set of 116 investment strategies for a range of institutional and retail clients.
+Victory Capital Holdings, Inc., together with its subsidiaries, operates as an asset management company worldwide.
+It offers investment management, fund administration, fund compliance, fund transfer agent, and fund distribution services.
+The company provides specialized investment strategies to institutions, intermediaries, retirement platforms, and individual investors.
+As of December 31, 2020, its franchises and solutions platform managed a set of 117 investment strategies for a range of institutional and retail clients, and direct investors.
 Victory Capital Holdings, Inc. was founded in 2013 and is headquartered in San Antonio, Texas.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.